 Hudson City M&T

 Authorized Capital Stock

 Hudson City's amended and restated certificate of incorporation authorizes Hudson City to issue up to 3,200,000,000 shares of common stock, par value \$0.01 per share, and 800,000,000 shares of preferred stock, par value \$0.01 per share.
-As of the Hudson City record date, there were [ ] shares of Hudson City common stock outstanding and [ ] shares of Hudson City preferred stock outstanding.
+As of the Hudson City record date, there were 528,212,690 shares of Hudson City common stock outstanding and no shares of Hudson City preferred stock outstanding.
 M&T's restated certificate of incorporation authorizes it to issue up to 250,000,000 shares of common stock, par value \$0.50 per share, and 1,000,000 shares of preferred stock, par value \$1.00 per share.
-As of the M&T record date, there were [ ] shares of M&T common stock outstanding and [ ] shares of M&T preferred stock outstanding.
+As of the M&T record date, there were 128,727,372 shares of M&T common stock outstanding and 431,500 shares of M&T preferred stock outstanding.

-Number of D Number of Directors
+Number of D lirectors

 Hudson City's amended and restated certificate of incorporation provides that its Board of Directors will consist of not less than five and not more than 21 directors (other than directors elected by holders of shares of one or more series of preferred stock).
 The exact number of directors shall be determined from time to time by a resolution of the Hudson City Board of Directors.
 The Hudson City Board of Directors currently has nine directors.
 M&T's amended and restated bylaws provide that its Board of Directors shall consist of at least three directors, unless all of its shares are owned by fewer than three shareholders in which case the Board must consist of at least as many directors as number of shareholders.
 The exact number of directors may be determined from time to time by action of shareholders or by a majority of the entire M&T Board of Directors.
 The M&T Board of Directors currently has 15 directors.
-The merger agreement provides that,
+The merger agreement provides that, upon consummation of the merger, the Board of Directors of M&T will be

-appointed as a director of M&T.
+increased by one, and the Chief Executive Officer of Hudson City will be appointed as a director of M&T.